How to invite someone

 Roles

-Bower has five workspace roles.
-Four are paid seats that count toward your subscription; the fifth is a free guest with a per-tier cap.| Role | Billing class | What they can do |
+Bower has four workspace roles.
+Three are paid seats that count toward your subscription; the fourth is a free guest with a per-tier cap.

 Guest caps per plan

-Guests don’t consume a paid seat, but they’re capped by your plan:| Plan | Guest allowance |
+Guests don’t consume a paid seat, but they’re capped by your plan:

 Paid ↔ Guest is “remove and re-invite”, not in-place